gsdlab/clafer/README.md

 Clafer compiler provides a reference language implementation.
-It translates models in Clafer to other formats (e.g., Alloy, XML, Python, JS, HTML, DOT) to allow for reasoning and processing with existing tools (Alloy Analyzer, Choco3, and Z3 SMT solver).
+It translates models in Clafer to other formats (e.g., Alloy, JSON, Python, JS, HTML, DOT) to allow for reasoning and processing with existing tools (Alloy Analyzer, Choco3, and Z3 SMT solver).

 Currently, the compiler is used by